OldsunFlush/workload/README.md

 # workload
-This project is unfinished and probably never will be, as it was originally meant for the 2nd version of my portfolio.
+This project is unfinished and will stay that way, as it was originally meant for the 2nd version of my portfolio.